 - The ability to perform complex problem solving

 To qualify as a social worker of any kind, an applicant must possess a bachelor's degree in psychology or social work.
 Previous experience in social work is also required, either through previous employment or academic internships.
 Clinical social workers require separate training in medical disciplines such as psychology.

-Salaries for Social Workers range between $60K to $82K, with the median being $71K.
+Salaries for social workers range between $60K and $82K with the median being $71K.

 - Size and Type of the Organization

 - Reporting Structure (seniority of the anager or supervisor you report to)